Chris Hutchings: Derby County

 He joined Bury on a voluntary basis in January 2008 to assist caretaker manager Chris Brass, but left on 24 April 2008 to link up with Paul Jewell for a third time, this time as his assistant with Derby County.
 When Jewell resigned as Derby manager in December 2008 after a 1–0 defeat left them 18th in the Championship table, Hutchings was once again appointed caretaker manager.
-Hutchings' only match in charge of Derby was an FA Cup third round tie away at Forest Green Rovers, which Derby won 4–3 despite being behind 2–0 and 3–2 during the match, before Derby appointed Nigel Clough, son of former Derby manager Brian Clough, as their new manager.
+Hutchings's only match in charge of Derby was an FA Cup third round tie away at Forest Green Rovers, which Derby won 4–3 despite being behind 2–0 and 3–2 during the match, before Derby appointed Nigel Clough, son of former Derby manager Brian Clough, as their new manager.
 Hutchings immediately left the club.

 Walsall

 On 20 January 2009, he was named manager of League One club Walsall with Martin O'Connor as his assistant taking over from Jimmy Mullen, who had been sacked earlier in the month.
 The side were 13th in the table.

-Hutchings' started his Walsall career with a 1–1 home league draw with Hereford United.
+Hutchings's started his Walsall career with a 1–1 home league draw with Hereford United.
 On 4 January 2011, Hutchings was sacked as manager of Walsall along with assistant manager Martin O'Connor.